novaaaaaaaaaa/demonspawn/README.md

 #### Prerequisites
 - Python 3.x installed on your system.
 - Discord.py library installed.
 You can install it via pip:
+- Requests library installed.
+You can install it via pip:
   ```
   pip install discord.py

+  pip install requests
   ```

 #### Setup
 1. Clone or download the repository to your local machine.